Impact

 Risk and Exploitability

-The EPSS score is not available, the KEV flag indicates the vulnerability is not listed in CISA KEV, and the CVSS score of 7.0 indicates a high severity.
-Exploitation would require triggering the buggy Ceph code path, which is likely a local or remote vector depending on the Ceph client configuration.
+The EPSS score is < 1%; the vulnerability is not listed in CISA KEV; the CVSS score of 7.8 indicates high severity.
+Exploitation would require triggering the buggy Ceph code path, which, based on the description, indicates that the likely attack vector is local operations that exercise Ceph path resolution but could also be remote if Ceph clients are exposed.
 Prompt patching or mitigation is strongly recommended.

 OpenCVE Enrichment